 A system of inland waterways running parallel to the coast provides Kochi with cheap transportation, and picturesque lagoons and backwaters that attract tourists.

-Backwaters as they are known surround the islands
+Backwaters as they are known surround the islands in front of the mainland.

 The mainland part of Kochi is one endless jumble of noisy streets, buildings, commerce, life being lived, people constantly on the move using every conveyance possible to get to their jobs, homes, schools, whatever the case may be.
 In one single block on the main streets you pass a multitude of businesses, homes and schools.
 Scooters dart between Tuk Tuks darting between cars darting between trucks, daring between buses.
 You get the drift.
 (Nothing to my Mexican friends)